erenisci/my-arduino-adventure/gas_sensor/README.md

 ## Code Explanation

 The code reads values from the gas sensor using analogRead().
 If the sensor value exceeds the defined threshold (300 in this case), the buzzer is activated, the LED starts blinking, and the LCD screen displays a gas leak warning.
-The loop continuously checks the gas sensor value, and if it's above the threshold, the alarm system stays active until the gas level drops below the threshold.
+The loop continuously checks the gas sensor value, and if it's above the threshold, the alarm system stays active until the gas level drops below the threshold. ([Source Code](src/gas_sensor.ino))

 ### Main Code Logic: